ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 can be manually deployed into your on-premises virtualization platform, enabling cloud management from on-premises locations.
 Alternatively, {{site.data.keyword.icpfull_notm}}
-and CAM are offered as service extensions to an existing or new VMware vCenter Server on {{site.data.keyword.cloud_notm}} deployment, via automation, enabling cloud management from {{site.data.keyword.cloud_notm}}.
+and CAM are offered as service extensions to an existing or new VMware vCenter Server on {{site.data.keyword.cloud_notm}} deployment, through automation, enabling cloud management from {{site.data.keyword.cloud_notm}}.

 {{site.data.keyword.icpfull_notm}} is an application platform for developing and managing on-premises,